devflhz/apprentice/blog/content/articles/week-2/the-art-of-organizational-manipulation.md

 ### Ask for forgiveness, not permission

-Take risks, do what you think it's right without asking permission, ask for forgiveness later if you have to.
+Take risks, do what you think it's right without asking permission, ask for forgiveness later if you must.

 ### Don't step in front of every train